aramelias/DAV/q2/index.md

 <!-- Haiti graph -->

-Haiti also shows a far higher price than not only the rest of the Caribbean region, but the rest of the islands across the world as well.
+Haiti shows a far higher price than not only the rest of the Caribbean region, but the rest of the islands across the world as well.

 <!-- Nigeria graph -->